4zin/4zin/README.md

 A noteworthy achievement in my career was collaborating on the ground-up development of an e-commerce platform with talented colleagues.
 Our significant contributions led to the successful approval of the project.</div>

-- 🌱 I’m currently learning TypeScript and Next.js
+- 🌱 I also have knowledge on TypeScript and NextJS

 <br/>